Rexter-DS/Rexter-DS.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title:
+title: How asking smart questions can help you!
 date: 2019-12-09
 labels:
   - Reflection
 ---

-## Smart Questions?
+## Smart questions?
 What is that?

   Eric Raymond wrote a blog about asking smart questions, but what exactly does it mean?
 Well, a smart question is a question that had a lot of thought put into it.
 It is a question that shows you had tried to solve your problem on your own using various ways of methods.
 These methods could be reading the API, manual, using google to search for phrases related to your problem, etc.